-Applications should be made in advance and the headteacher will be satisfied by the evidence which is presented, before authorising term-time leave.
+Applications should be made at least two weeks in advance and the headteacher will be satisfied by the evidence which is presented, before authorising term-time leave.
 It is at the headteacher's discretion to determine whether the absence will be authorised or not.
 In such situations, the individual circumstances, previous attendance pattern and frequency of such incidents will be considered.